-Evidently, the local economy extended to other sectors, such as the development of tools and crafts with materials such as obsidian, copper, gold, silver and malachite.
-And that, in spite of everything, Teuchitlán did not stop being a minor territory dependent on another more important, the lordship of Etzatlán, where lived the colimas or tecos, fierce warriors who later rejected an attempt of Purépecha invasion and several Spanish expeditions until that were conquered by Gonzalo de Sandoval, one of the captains of Hernán Cortés.
+The local economy extended to other sectors, such as the development of tools and crafts with materials such as obsidian, copper, gold, silver, and malachite.
+And that, despite everything, Teuchitlán did not stop being a minor territory dependent on another more important, the lordship of Etzatlán, where lived the colimas or tecos, fierce warriors who later rejected an attempt of Purépecha invasion and several Spanish expeditions until that was conquered by Gonzalo de Sandoval, one of the captains of Hernán Cortés.

 Although the number of tourists approaching Guachimontones is far from the massive influx of Yucatan or Teotihuacán, in 2012 an on-site interpretation center (named after Phil Weigand) was opened to inform both the city and the Tradition Teuchitlán, as well as the state of archaeological excavations.
 It includes a small museum with recovered pieces and guided tours.